 What is COP?

-‘COP’ is the formal meeting of the United Nations Framework Convention on Climate Change (UNFCCC).
-Parties.
+‘COP’ is the formal meeting of the United Nations Framework Convention on Climate Change (UNFCCC) Parties.

 COP stands for the ‘Conference of the Parties’ – the governing body of an international convention.
-COP refers to all the parties involved – including world leaders and heads of state – as well as to the decision-making process of reviewing and putting the rules of the convention into effect.
+COP refers to all of the parties involved – including world leaders and heads of state – as well as to the decision-making process of reviewing and putting the rules of the convention into effect.

-The United Nations Climate Change Conferences are yearly conferences held in the framework of the UNFCCC or COP to assess progress in dealing with climate change.
+The United Nations Climate Change Conferences are yearly conferences held in the framework of the UNFCCC, or COP, to assess progress in dealing with climate change.